 Before we can start with the black paint, we must seal the edges of the painter’s tape.
 Sealing the edges is a critical step to getting crisp edges.
 If you skip this step, your paint will more often than not bleed through the painters tape.

 To seal, paint the edge of the painters tape the same color as the area underneath it.
-This means, that for the outer rectangle, you should paint the edge of the tape the original color of your deck.
+This means that for the outer rectangle, you should paint the edge of the tape the original color of your deck.
 For the inner rectangle, you will paint the tape white.

 This might feel like a wasteful step, but it will feel extra satisfying when you peel the tape off and have super crisp lines.

 Now that you have done all the hard prep work, you can go ahead and paint the border black.
-Be careful to not paint past the tape.
+Be careful not to paint past the tape.